lgatto/discover-combine-data-software/UCLTriage.md

 ## 2 side CV

-## 1 side with suppl info with brief details of

-### Outline of the aims and activities of the fellowship
+## Outline of the aims and activities of the fellowship

+There are a wide range of excellent outputs related to RSE at large: software, algorithms and data sets of great scientific value.
+These are however too often produced, developed and exploited in isolation, limiting their dissemination and full potential across disciplines.
+The aim of the project is to enable individual experimental, computational scientists and RSEs to broaden up the relevance of their research outputs to different fields of applications.
+The project centres around the following activities: (1) data collection of relevant resources across scientific disciplines;
+(2) data mining and modelling to effectively inform users of most relevant interlinked data, software and publication records; (3) efforts in standardisation and automation, to facilitate more rigorous and systematic meta-analysis; and (4) the project will foster scientific and RSE community involvement to assure that most relevant resources and results are served for the communities.

-### Justification of the choice of host department and fit to UCL's wider initiatives in RSE
+## Justification of the choice of host department and fit to UCL's wider initiatives in RSE

+The UCL is at the forefront of research software engineering, recognising the unique set of skills and experience stemming from computational sciences and software engineer.
+The Research IT Services and the Department of Computer Science constitute the ideal environment for such as applied projects, that aims at making best use of existing data sources and infrastructure skills to produce a usable and useful service to the global RSE and research communities.
+UCL's efforts in new technologies and analytics as applied to scholarly content, data and software in the frame of the Big Data Institute are particularly relevant too.
+This combination of departments at the UCL is the ideal environment for my professional development to reinforce my experience is research software engineering and improve my skills in large scale infrastructure serving the science community.

-### Importance of fellowship in terms of science and engineering research enabled, including contributions to EPSRC's priorities
+## Importance of fellowship in terms of science and engineering research enabled, including contributions to EPSRC's priorities

-> Data analysis software is equally as important, particularly with the
-> recognition of datasets being research outputs in their own right.
->
-> E-Infrastructure refers to a combination and interworking of
-> digitally-based technology (hardware and *software*), resources (*data*,
-> services, *digital libraries*), *communications* (protocols, access rights
-> and networks), and the people and organisational structures needed to
-> support modern, internationally leading collaborative research be it
-> in the arts and humanities or the sciences.
->
-> Over the last five years EPSRC has invested approximately £9 million
-> per annum in software.
-This has covered the spectrum from new
-> algorithm development at the leading edge of research...

-Maximise investment by promoting discoverability, re-use and new application of existing software.
+The EPSRC recognises the importance of software and data sets as primary research outputs in their own rights.
+It has invested millions of pounds per year in software over the last 5 years to promote RSE activities.
+The project offers a way to maximise these investment by promoting discoverability, re-use and new application of existing software.

-Strategic goals:

-#### Shaping Capability

-- *Enabling and promoting collaboration* by identifying relevant and reusable data and software, in particular with respect to /more effective collaboration across communities and change 'roll-your-own' culture/.

-#### Developing Leaders and Skilled People

-> Build careers at the interface, by supporting researchers to work in
-> different research environments (e.g. maths, computer sciences and
-> application areas) through discipline hopping type activities and
-> networking.

-- Promote collaboration and software re-use accross disciplines - experimental sciences heavily rely on computational methods;
-  numerous breakthrough originated from inputs (novel, but often well established) from mathematics, statistics and computer science.

-> Develop measures and success features that Universities and Research
-> Councils can use to recognise innovation in software provision.

-- Re-use, and in particluar across disciplines, is a major halmark of success and impact.

-#### Delivering Impact

-> Delivering Impact: Maximising the academic, societal and economic
-> impact of current and future investments in software

-> *Support innovation* in software through the short, medium and
-> long-term.
-Providing opportunities for innovation wherever it might
-> occur.

-#### Ensuring Trust

-Quality and suistainability of code

-> Develop peer review models that allow the separate assessment of the
-> science case vs the software development component.

-> Encourage culture of software publishing and peer review scrutiny,
-> with acknowledgement of developer contribution.

-> Incentivise researchers to share software outputs through OpenSource.

-> Build communities of developers and users around software codes.

-Collaborations with industry
+In particular, the project enables and promotes collaboration by identifying relevant and reusable data and software, both for software/data users and producers, in particular with respect to more effective dissemination and collaboration across communities.
+Software and data re-use, and in particular across disciplines, is a major hallmark of success and impact.
+The action of the project lies at the interface of experimental and computational research outputs and can support researchers to cross these fields and thus promote opportunities and innovation in software provision and maximise the academic and economic impact of RSE outputs.
+By means of software re-use promotion and discovery, the project will promote open dissemination of sustainable and trustworthy software and facilitate the development of communities of users and developers across disciplines.